Naming customs of Hispanic America: Colombia

 In Colombia, the use is two surnames: first the paternal surname and then the maternal surname.
 Married women used to change their second last name for their husband's first last name adding the preposition de between the two last names.
 However, starting around the 1960s, married women do not change their original family names for their husband's.
 Children who are not recognized by their father are frequently registered with the two maternal surnames.

 Starting in 2021, parents can reverse this order by mutual agreement.
 The rule will be applied according to the type of couple: in the case of heterosexual couples, the order will be as in general practice (the first last name will be the paternal last name and the second last name will be the maternal last name).
 Parents of the same sex may choose the order of both surnames of the children (either by birth or adoption) by mutual agreement.
 In case of disagreement, the order of the surnames is determined by lottery.

 The law also allows the correction of some of the names, the elimination of some of the names or surnames, inverting the surnames or the change of names and surnames.

-Costa Rica, Cuba, Dominican Republic, Nicaragua, and Puerto Rico
+Costa Rica, Cuba, Dominican Republic, Honduras, Nicaragua, and Puerto Rico

-In Costa Rica, Cuba, the Dominican Republic, Nicaragua, and Puerto Rico, both men and women carry their two family names (first their father's, and second their mother's).
+In Costa Rica, Cuba, the Dominican Republic, Honduras, Nicaragua, and Puerto Rico, both men and women carry their two family names (first their father's, and second their mother's).
 Both are equally important and are mandatory for any official document.
 Married women typically do not change their original family names for their husband's.
 Even when they migrate to other countries where this is a common practice, many prefer to adhere to their heritage and keep their maiden name.
-They also use de, as explained below.
+They also use de.